joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/02/us/california-places-to-see-art.html

 **Strike in Damascus Is an Escalation in Israel’s Undeclared War With Iran**\
-`Iran promises major retaliation, but neither Israel nor Iran wants a major shooting war, given the stakes for both countries.
+`Tehran promises major retaliation, but neither Israel nor Iran wants a major shooting war, given the stakes for both countries.
 Even so, the danger of a miscalculation is ever-present.`\
 https://nytimes.com/2024/04/02/world/middleeast/iran-israel-damascus-strike.html

 **What We Know About the Strike That Killed 7 World Central Kitchen Workers**\